 State agencies, emergency service organisations, and local councils may become involved in clean up activities following an emergency pollution event.
 In most cases a responsible party will undertake and fund clean up under the polluter-pays principle.
 However, sometimes the responsible party is unknown, unavailable, unwilling (despite a legal obligation to do so) or unable to pay for emergency pollution clean up within the timeframe required to avoid or at least minimise harm to the environment or public health.

-Under these circumstances, and in the absence of the responsible party, the organisation responsible for coordinating the clean up may apply for funding under the NSW Environmental Trust’s Emergency Pollution Clean-up Program for immediate clean up and removal of serious pollution in exceptional circumstances.
+Under these circumstances, and in the absence of the responsible party, the organisation responsible for coordinating the clean up may apply for funding under the Emergency Pollution Clean Up Program for immediate clean up and removal of serious pollution in exceptional circumstances.